k38670462/ML_Project/README.md

                    'subsample': 0.6, 'colsample_bytree': 0.9, 'gamma': 0, 'reg_alpha': 0, 'reg_lambda': 16}

   5. Training
-  6. Visialize training result and pick the best param(use checkpointing and pick max) one by one manually (i.e. go to step3) for Hyperparameter Tuning
+  6. Visialize training result and pick the best param (use checkpointing and pick max) by the order mentioned above manually (i.e. go to step3) for Hyperparameter Tuning
   7. Retrain and testing
   8. Visialize retrain and testing